BlogSativa vs Indica: What’s the Difference, Effects & Benefits

 Hybrid strains can occur naturally, but it is becoming increasingly common for cultivators to manufacture different genetic breeds.
 There are various reasons they may do this, such as to improve crop yield or balance out certain properties (e.g. THC and CBD levels) and to meet the demands of the market.

-The emerging evidence and expert opinion is increasingly pointing to ‘no’—the labels of sativa and indica do not matter.
-Or at least not in the way they have been believed to.
+Emerging evidence and expert opinions increasingly suggest sativa and indica labels on medical cannabis products shouldn’t dictate how they should be used, or applied - at least not in the way they have been believed to.

 In an interview from 2016, Dr Ethan Russo, one of the world-leading researchers in the field of medical cannabis, went so far as to describe these labels as “total nonsense”.